Follicular Unit Hair Transplantation (FUT)

 After the patient has reserved their surgical date they are directed to not drink alcohol, not take vitamins, and not workout strenuously starting 10 days before their procedure.
 This is because all of these tend to thin the blood which can make the performance of the hair transplant difficult and perhaps even impossible.
 Alcohol and vitamins (including those found in power drinks) chemically sabotage platelets which are necessary for clotting.
 Strenuous exercise like running causes physical damage to platelets.
 As blood circulates to the feet the stomping action of the foot increases the local pressure to such a degree that some of the platelets actually burst decreasing the ability to clot.
 So for these reasons we tell patients both verbally and in writing to avoid anything that undermines the blood’s ability to properly clot.
 Starting one week after the hair transplant the patient may resume heavy workouts.

-If the patient takes any medication such as that for high blood pressure or diabetes they are usually instructed to take their medication as normal unless otherwise directed by the doctor.
+If the patient takes any medication such as that for high blood pressure or diabetes they are usually instructed to take their medication as normal unless otherwise directed by their primary care doctor or one of our doctors.

 Day of Hair Transplant: